Diagnosing-SkinDiseases/diagnosing-skin-diseases/user_guide/index.md

 ## Notes and Warning Messages

-!!! warning
-Pay close attention to ensure tasks are performed correctly.

 > [!NOTE]
-> This alert uses [!NOTE]
-> !!! tip
-> Helpful tips for smoother usability.
+> Additional information to enhance your understanding.

-> !!! success
+> [!IMPORTANT]
 > Confirmation of successful task completion.

+> [!WARNING]
+> Pay close attention to ensure tasks are performed correctly.